Canepro/MyTerraform_Templates/docs/GETTING_STARTED.md

 - ✅ Learned basic Terraform commands
 - ✅ Spent $0.00 (all free tier resources)

+**Bonus**: When you're ready, our VM stacks come with Docker and Jenkins pre-installed!

 ## 📋 Prerequisites Checklist

 Before we start, make sure you have: